About My Kids Future

 What do President Trump and the Congress need to do now?

-President Trump and Congressional leaders need to include in the current tax reform proposal a small change to the tax code that provides donors to scholarship funds with the better tax credit.
+President Trump and Congressional leaders need to pass H.R.
+5153 to make a small change to the tax code that provides a tax credit to donors of scholarship and workforce development funds.
 That will encourage tens of millions of dollars in additional private money to flow to charities that give parents more options for their kids.

 Does the Education Scholarship Tax Credit take money away from Public Schools?